Prophetcze/Digital-Electronics-1/Labs/07-Display_driver/Assignment.md

 ### Eight-digit driver

 1. Image of the 8-digit driver's block schematic.
 The image can be drawn on a computer or by hand.
-Always name all inputs, outputs, components and internal signals!
+Always name all inputs, outputs, components, and internal signals!

    ![your figure]()